Inside Sri Lanka

 - What fitness levels do I need for this trip?

 We recommend having a read-through of the itinerary above, and getting in touch if you have specific questions on fitness.
 Overall, the trip is relatively relaxed so no level of fitness is needed.
-However, there is a good amount of walking (at your own pace) and a climb up Pidurangula rock on day 2 so good, worn-in walking shoes or trainers are advised.
-When climbing Pidurangala, the last 800m will be challenging as there are no fixed steps and so you have to navigate around the rocks, which is really fun.
+However, there is a good amount of walking (at your own pace) and a climb up Pidurangula rock on Day 2 so good, worn-in walking shoes or trainers are advised.
+When climbing Pidurangala, the last 800 meters will be challenging as there are no fixed steps and so you have to navigate around the rocks, which is really fun.

 - When's the best time to go?
 What is the weather like?